lenardjombo/AlgorithmicPatterns/README.md

 ```

 **Prerequisites**
-To run the code, ensure that you have Go installed.
+To run the code, ensure that you have set up any programming tool/language on your machine e.g Go

 You can download and install Go from this link [Download](https://go.dev/doc/install)